HershNagpal/webcheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

-Players sign in to play the game of checkers.
+Players sign in to interact with checkers games.
+Interacting includes playing, replaying, or spectating a game.
 The game is played on a standard 8x8 checkers board.
 The pieces are located on individual spaces.
 Players play against another player, taking turns moving pieces and capturing their opponents pieces.

 ## Architecture and Design